To apply to the CRE Youth Reconciliation Initiative, click here.

-Canadian Roots Exchange will be organizing 2 upcoming exchanges in collaboration with the YMCA.
-These are open to youth between the ages of 14-18 years from the communities of Toronto, ON, Ottawa, ON/Gatineau, QC, Saskatoon, SK, and Cawston, B.C.
-The exchanges will place a focus on:
+Canadian Roots Exchange has been organizing 2 exchanges in collaboration with the YMCA.
+These groups are already formed among youth between the ages of 14-18 years from the communities of Toronto, ON, Ottawa, ON/Gatineau, QC, Saskatoon, SK, and Cawston, B.C.
+The exchanges have a focus on:

 - Learning Canadian histories and present realities in relations to the experiences of Indigenous and Immigrant communities through community and group activities, ceremonies and walking tours